Dissipative solutions to randomly forced 3D Euler equations: Construction of the velocity perturbation

 \end{lemma}

-As in \cite{DLK23}, these two lemmas allow to find 27 disjoint families of directions $\{\F^j\}_{j\in\Z^3_3}$, indexed by equivalence classes $j \in \Z^3_3$ (triples of integers modulo $3$), such that any $\F^j$ can be decomposed as $\F^j=\F^j_R\cup\F^j_{\phi}$, where $\F^j_R$ and $\F^j_{\phi}$ satisfy the assumptions of \cref{GeomLemma1,GeomLemma2}, respectively.
+As in \cite{DLK23}, these two lemmas allow to find 27 disjoint families of directions $\{\F^j\}_{j\in\Z^3_3}$, indexed by equivalence classes $j \in \Z^3_3$ (triples of integers modulo $3$), such that any $\F^j$ can be decomposed as $\F^j=\F^j_R\cup\F^j_{\phi}$, where $\F^j_R$ and $\F^j_{\phi}$ satisfy the assumptions of \autoref{GeomLemma1}, \autoref{GeomLemma2}, respectively.
 For any direction $f\in \F := \bigcup_{j \in \Z^3_3} \mathcal{F}^j$ let us define

 which is nothing but the the line in direction $f$ passing through the origin, but seen as subset of $\T^3$.
-Moreover, le $\eta$ be a positive constant and $\psi_f\in C^{\infty}(\T^3,\R)$ be a function such that:
+Moreover, let $\eta$ be a positive constant and $\psi_f\in C^{\infty}(\T^3,\R)$ be a function such that:

 namely with support concentrated in the pipe of radius $\eta/10$ around the line $l_f$, and invariant by translations in the direction $f$.
 We assume the following renormalization properties: